-SUBMIT ALL ATTACHED MATERIALS ON PAPER AND IN ELECTRONIC FORM ON CD (MS WORD FORMAT)

-1. Address of Historic Resource (must comply with an Office of Property Assessment address)

-Street address: 1001 W Luze rne Street

-Postal code: 19140 Councilmanic District: Fifth (5th)

-2. Name of Historic resource

-Historic Name: Little Flower High School for Girls

-Common Name: same as above

-3. Type of Historic Resource

-☐ Site ☐ Object

-,

-4. Property Information

-Condition: (excellent X good ☐ fair ☐ poor ☐ ruins

-under construction unknown

-Current use: Catholic seconda

-ourient add.

-F. DOUNDARY BECORDED

-5. BOUNDARY DESCRIPTION

-Please attach a plot plan and written description of the boundary.

-6. DESCRIPTION

-Please attach a description of the historic resource and supplement with current photographs.

-7. SIGNIFICANCE

-Please attach the Statement of Significan ce.

-Period of Significance (from year to year) from 1938 to

-Date(s) of construction and/or alteration 1938 to dedication, 1939

-Architect, engineer, and/or designer: Henry D. Dagit & Sons

-Builder, contractor, and/or artisan: McCloskey & Company

-Original owner: Archdio cese of Philadelphia

-Other significant persons: St. The rèse Martin, OCD, and Cardinal

-Dennis Dougherty, DD of Philadelphia
+NOMINATION OF HISTORIC BUILDING, STRUCTURE, SITE, OR OBJECT PHILADELPHIA REGISTER OF HISTORIC PLACES 32 Pf PHILADELPHIA HISTORICAL COMMISSION SUBMIT ALL ATTACHED MATERIALS ON PAPER AND IN ELECTRONIC FORM ON CD (MS WORD FORMAT) 1.
+Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 1001 W Luzerne Street Postal code: 19140 Councilmanic District: Fifth (5th) 2.
+NAME OF HISTORIC RESOURCE Historic Name: Little Flower High School for Girls Common Name: same as above 3.
+TYPE OF HISTORIC RESOURCE 4.
+PROPERTY INFORMATION Condition: : excellent X good fair poor ruins Occupancy: ccupied vacant under construction unknown Current use: Catholic secondary school (Grades 9 to 12) 5.
+BOUNDARY DESCRIPTION Please attach a plot plan and written description of the boundary.
+6. DESCRIPTION Please attach a description of the historic resource and supplement with current photographs.
+7. SIGNIFICANCE Please attach the Statement of Significance.
+Period of Significance (from year to year): from 1938 to 1938 to 1939 Date(s) of construction and/or alteration: 1938 to dedication , 1939 Architect, engineer, and/or designer:Henry D. Dagit & SonsBuilder, contractor, and/or artisan:McCloskey & CompanyOriginal owner:Archdiocese of PhiladelphiaOther significant persons:St. Thérèse Martin, OCD, and CardinalDennis Dougherty, DD of Philadelphia

-CRITERIA FOR DESIGNATION:

-The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, St. Therese Martin with Cardinal Dougherty (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved

-according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and

-familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or

-(i) Has yielded, of may be likely to yield, information important in pre-flistory of flistory, of (i) Exemplifies the cultural, political, economic, social or historical heritage of the community.

-8. Major Bibliographical References Please attach
+CRITERIA FOR DESIGNATION: Committee on Historic Designation did not recommend Criterion A but agreed the nomination satisfied Criterion J. The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cu characteristics of the City, Commonwealth or Nation or is associated with the life of a pe significant in the past; or, St. Thérèse Martin with Cardinal Dougherty (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a sig innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has vielded, or may be likely to vield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community. - 8.
+Major Bibliographical References Please attach

-riease attacii

-9. Nominator

-Organization Date

-Name with Title Celeste A. Morello, MS, MA Email

-045 004 6000

-Policet AddressPolice Profile

-City, State, and Postal Code Philadelphia, PA 19147-4820

-Nominator is is not the property owner.

-- PHC Use Only

-Date of Receipt:6/2/2021

-★ Correct-Complete Incorrect-Incomplete Date: 7/30/2021

-Date of Notice Issuance: 7/30/2021

-Property Owner at Time of Notice

-Name: Archdiocese of Philadelphia

-Address: 222 N 17th St

-City: Philadelphia State: PA Postal Code: 19130

-Date(s) Reviewed by the Committee on Historic Designation:

-Date(s) Reviewed by the Historical Commission:

-Date of Final Action:

-☐ Designated ☐ Rejected 3/12/18
+9. Nominator Organization Date Name with TitleCeleste A. Morello, MS, MA_Email Street Address 1234 South Sheridan Street Telephone 215.334.6008 City, State, and Postal Code Philadelphia, PA 19147-4820 Nominator 🗍 is  🕅 is not the property owner, PHC USE ONLY Date of Receipt:6/2/2021 X Correct-Complete Incorrect-Incomplete Date 7/30/2021 Date of Notice Issuance: 7/30/2021 Property Owner at Time of Notice Name: Archdiocese of Philadelphia Address: 222 N 17th St City: Philadelphia State: PA Postal Code: 19130 Date(s) Reviewed by the Committee on Historic Designation: 9/21/2022 Date(s) Reviewed by the Historical Commission: 10/14/2022 Date of Final Action: 10/14/2022; designated under Criteria D, E, H, and J Committee on Historic Designation and Historical Commission concluded building is & Designated Rejected designed in the Moderne style not International Style.
+3/12/18